-This Easy Crockpot Bone Broth recipe is made from the scraps of a whole chicken, some veggies & spices in the slow cooker!
-Paleo, whole30 & budget friendly!
+Easy Crockpot Bone Broth Recipe is made from the scraps of a whole chicken, beef or turkey!
+A slow cooker bone broth that is so easy to make!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in 2018 but has since been updated

-Once you give this Easy Crockpot Bone Broth a try, you’re going to fall in love!
+Once you give this Easy Crockpot Bone Broth a try, you’ll never go back to store bought broth.

 What is bone broth?